-- Resident meetings as a forum for support and encouragement from peers as well as well as reviewing teaching theory and practice
+- Resident meetings as a forum for support and encouragement from peers as well as reviewing teaching theory and practice

-Residents work with teachers at all grade levels, serve on faculty committees, and help plan school-wide projects.
-Our focus on teamwork demands collegial, highly professional working relationships.
+In partnership with a mentor, residents plan, prepare, discuss, and design curriculum.
+Resident Teachers develop an in-depth understanding of students and curriculum.
+Residents work with teachers at all grade levels, serve on faculty committees, and participate in the planning of school-wide projects.
+The school’s focus on teamwork demands collegial, highly professional working relationships.

-- Readings and discussion of topical articles from national publications.
+- Readings and discussion of appropriate articles from national publications.

 - Workshops on Visual Thinking Strategies designed to support thoughtful facilitation, active listening and open-ended questioning.

-- A year-end retreat designed to synthesize the year’s experiences and set the course for continued professional growth.
+- A year-end retreat with the Center for Ethical Leadership designed to synthesize the year’s experiences and set the course for continued professional growth.

-In addition to meetings specific to Residents, the professional development opportunities available to the faculty and staff through the Teacher Education Center are offered to Residents as well.
-Each year, Residents attend the annual UCDS Summer Math Workshop, the PNAIS fall conference, and all in-service days and faculty meetings.
+In addition to meetings specific to Residents, the professional development opportunities available to the faculty and staff through the Teacher Education Center may also be offered to Resident teachers.